Why are my tomatoes turning black?

 How to Treat Blossom End Rot

-The common gardening question, “Why are my tomatoes turning black?”
+The common gardening question is, “Why are my tomatoes turning black?”
 The answer is Blossom End Rot.

-Blossom End Rot usually occurs earlier in the season, due to up and down temperatures, poor plant establishment, wet spring, and tapers off as the season progresses and plants become better rooted and weather adjusts.
-It is a physical problem, not a disease, so the ripened fruits can be eaten, just slice off the black spot if desired.
+Blossom End Rot usually occurs earlier in the season due to up and down temperatures, poor plant establishment, and wet spring, and tapers off as the season progresses and plants become better rooted, and weather adjusts.
+It is a physical problem, not a disease.
+The ripened fruit can be eaten simply slice the black of the tomato.

 What factors contribute to blossom end rot on tomatoes?

 This common problem on tomatoes (also occurs on peppers, squash, melons, cucumbers, eggplant, etc.), and can be the result of many factors:

 - Water stress is caused by uneven soil moisture available to the plant.
 When plants take up moisture from the soil, it goes to the foliage first, then to the fruits.
 The lack of even moisture affects the fruit first, resulting in less calcium carried to the fruit.

 - Lack of calcium in the soil available for the plant to take up.

 - Root damages can cause this as well.

 - High feedings of Nitrogen

 - Too low or too high pH